icattlecoder/jkl/README.md

       --qiniu-secret        secret key use for qiniu authentication --qiniu-bucket        name of the qiniu bucket

-  -v, --verbose             runs Jekyll with verbose output -h, --help                display this help and exit
+  -v, --verbose             runs jkl with verbose output -h, --help                display this help and exit

 Examples: